 “Look at what they sent,” she said.
 “It’s like they are trying to tell me something, to send a message… let’s send her a black doll with bad hair, igualita a la abuela, just like the grandmother,” my grandma said.

-On this particular day my father had gone visit him; I remember my joy and excitement when I opened this brand-new doll that had a clean new dress, and her own blowout toy.
-I quickly opened the box and loved she felt so sturdy, when I pressed her belly she would made the paper roll out, as if she was real.
+On this particular day, my father had gone visit him; I remember my joy and excitement when I opened this brand-new doll that had a clean new dress, and her own blowout toy.
+I quickly opened the box and loved she felt so sturdy when I pressed her belly she would make the paper roll out as if she was real.
 She smelled new, but I thought she could smell of chocolate as she had that milk chocolate color of my favorite candy at the supermarket.

 As I heard mamá talking about it, I started to noticed the doll was really dark and her hair was hard.
 I felt silly that I thought she could be made of chocolate and that I didn’t see that there was something wrong with it.
 I still loved that she had shoes and very clean clothes; but understood I shouldn’t be so happy.
 This was when I first experienced racism, and I was confused.